-The presence of Acteocemas in the Iberian Peninsula has been very poorly documented and, consequently, it is highly rebuttable (Azanza 2000), with the clearest evidences coming from the Vallès Penedès Basin (Cataluña, Spain) (Crusafont et al. 1955; Azanza and Menéndez 1989/90).
+The presence of Acteocemas in the Iberian Peninsula has been very poorly documented and, consequently, it is highly rebuttable (Azanza 2000), with the clearest evidences coming from the Vallès Penedès Basin (Catalonia, Spain) (Crusafont et al. 1955; Azanza and Menéndez 1989/90).
 In this regard, a new and very complete appendage specimen recovered in the Baix Llobregat sub-Basin, offers a unique opportunity to improve our knowledge of the processes and mechanisms of early antler deciduousness.
 Here we analyse (from morphological and histological viewpoints) this new specimen and compare it with other remains previously recovered in the nearby area and elsewhere in Europe, and outline the biochronological framework of Acteocemas.
-Also, we perform a microstructural study based on micro-CT scans to examine histological details and to discuss the histological properties of the appendage within the frame of antler deciduousness, in order to comprehend crucial questions on the early evolution of antler regeneration.
+Also, we perform a microstructural study based on micro-CT scans to examine histological details and to discuss the histological properties of the appendage within the frame of antler deciduousness, in order to comprehend crucial questions on the early evolution of antler replacement.

 Geological framework, material and methods